JuanCarlos-TiqueRangel/Rover/README.md

     <img src="./config/doc/rover.gif" alt="drawing" width="600"/>
 </p>

 A repository for a 4-wheel Skid Steering rover, based on Robotic Operative System ROS and Python to control the perception and action systems for autonomous navigation.
+Using Model Predictive Controller for follow the reference angle, Proportional error for speed and Kalman Filter to stimate the x,y position.
  - folder with all ROS nodes [Rover_ROS](Rover_ROS)
  - folder with codes from previous jobs [Rover_resource](Rover_resource)